Liechtenstein Blockchain Act and Major Business Models – From Legal Framework to Reality

-Crypto-exchanges depending on their technical realisation may fall under the following service provider categories under the Liechtenstein Blockchain Act:
+Crypto-exchanges, depending on their technical realisation, may fall under the following service provider categories under the Liechtenstein Blockchain Act:

 In addition to the above-mentioned registrations, the crypto-exchange may also fall into certain categories defined by EU legislation if security tokens are offered for trading.

-Prior to the application for registration with the financial regulator, there are certain requirements which crypto-exchanges have to meet and which will be checked by FMA.
+Prior to the application for registration with the financial regulator, there are certain requirements which crypto-exchanges have to meet and which will be checked by the FMA.

 First of all, personnel, management and shareholders holding 10% or more of the company’s shares have to be reliable in terms of bankruptcy and criminal law.
 Additionally, the company itself has to feature a corporate structure with defined areas of responsibility including procedures for dealing with conflicts of interest and written internal proceedings with control mechanisms.

 In order for the service provider to start its operations, a certain amount of minimum capital must be raised and kept throughout the entire time of business activity.
 This amount of minimum capital ranges from CHF30,000 for exchange service providers conducting transactions within the range of CHF150,000 to CHF1 million within one calendar year to CHF100,000 for larger transactions.
-The sole provision of depository services, whether it be token or key custody, will also require a minimum capital of CHF100,000 disregarding any turnover figures.
+The provision of depository services, and only depository services, whether it be token or key custody, will also require a minimum capital of CHF100,000 disregarding any turnover figures.

 Examples of registered service providers in Liechtenstein